neverRare/butter/doc/language/reference.md

 ## Dereference

-Reference is an indirection, it holds an address to a value.
+A reference is an indirection, it holds an address to a value.
 You can access the borrowed value by dereferencing via postfix `^` operator.

 ```butter
 foo = 10;